hhmmxr/tools/README.md

+Future updates will be available in the  https://github.com/tang070205/tools

 aimd-OUTCARs-xyz2POSCAR.py is to extract the structure for aimd, then separate it, and then use ovito to derive a POSCAR for each single point energy to be calculated.

 create-strain_deform-rattle-perturb.py is to generate a training set using hiphive and dpdata.